cvancleave/go-server/README.md

 # go-server

-This application is an basic implementation an API server in Go.
+This application is an basic implementation of an API server in Go.
 It includes:
-- JWT auth and validation.
+- JWT authentication and validation.
-- Terraform for infrastructure.
+- Terraform and AWS for infrastructure.
 - Github actions for deployments.
 - Dockerfile for multi-step server build.
 - SQL database integration.